-Whenever a student is absent for two weeks or more an academic term for valid reason(s) confirmed by a health care professional, the student may be granted a medical leave of absence, subject to the same conditions as above.
+Whenever a student is absent for two weeks or more in an academic term for valid reason(s) confirmed by a health care professional, the student may be granted a medical leave of absence, subject to the same conditions as above.
+The student is required to make up any missed assignments, exams, and clinic sessions.